Susan Smythe Kung

-I am a documentary linguist, with a PhD from the Department of Linguistics at the University of Texas at Austin.
-I always wanted to be a librarian, and I worked in the UT Linguistics Department’s library while I was a graduate student.
+I am a documentary linguist dedicated to archiving endangered languages.
+I have a PhD from the Department of Linguistics at the University of Texas at Austin.
+I always wanted to be a librarian, and I worked in the UT Linguistics Department’s Archibald A. Hill’s library while I was a graduate student.
 However, I also wanted to do work that would contribute to the preservation of the world’s endangered languages.
-I found the perfect marriage of these two passions at the Archive of the Indigenous Languages of Latin America, a.k.a.
-AILLA, where I am the the Archives Manager.
+I found the perfect marriage of these two passions at the Archive of the Indigenous Languages of Latin America (AILLA), where I am the the Archives Manager.
 In addition to helping language documenters from all over the world to add their language data to AILLA, I also work to educate language documenters on the ins and outs of the archival side of the work.
 I use this website to post news about my upcoming workshops and presentations and to help publicize training materials that I have created.

 I have worked on Huehuetla Tepehua, a Totonac-Tepehua language spoken in Huehuetla, Hidalgo, Mexico, since 1999.
 The resulting body of work comes from 4 major projects:

 - Lexical research as part of the Project for the Documentation of the Languages of MesoAmerica (Terrence Kaufman & John Justeson, Directors) in 1999, 2000 & 2005.

 - Language documentation and grammatical and lexical research done during the academic year 2000-2001, funded by a Fulbright García-Robles fellowship to Mexico and an NSF Doctoral Dissertation Research Improvement Grant.